 The pairing produces a canonical isomorphism so that the \emph{dual lattice} $L^{*}$ contains $L$.
 The quotient $D_{L}:=L^{*}/L$ is a finite group, called the \emph{discriminant group} of $L$.
 It carries the non-degenerate bilinear and quadratic forms with values in $\mathbb{Q}/\mathbb{Z}$ arising from those of $L$, and we denote them by the same symbols for those on $L$.

 Theta functions of positive definite lattices are functions of the variable $\tau$ in the \emph{upper half-plane} $\mathcal{H}:=\{\tau=x+iy\in\mathbb{C}|y>0\}$.
-If $L$ is indefinite (i.e., $b_{+}b_{-}>0$), then the theta function depends on another parameter, coming from the \emph{Grassmannian} of $L_{\mathbb{R}}$.
-This is the (connected) real manifold of dimension $b_{+}b_{-}$ that is defined by
+If $L$ is indefinite (i.e., when $b_{+}b_{-}>0$), then the theta function depends on another parameter, coming from the \emph{Grassmannian} of $L_{\mathbb{R}}$.
+This is the real (connected) manifold of dimension $b_{+}b_{-}$ that is defined by